MicrosoftDocs/azure-devops-docs/docs/pipelines/process/expressions.md

 * Reference output variables in the previous stage in a stage
 * Reference output variables in a job in a previous stage in the following stage

 The context is called `dependencies` for jobs and stages and works much like variables.
-If you are referencing a job variable in a previous stage, the context is called `stageDependencies`.
+Inside a job, if you refer to an output variable from a job in another stage, the context is called `stageDependencies`.

 Structurally, the `dependencies` object is a map of job and stage names to `results` and `outputs`.
 Expressed as JSON, it would look like: